geeksforsocialchange/imok/README.md

 ### Translations

 Imok allows language selection for users.
-Currently available translations are in the [locales](locales) directory.
+Currently available translations are in the [locale](locale) directory.
 We welcome translation into other languages.

 Please note server commands in caps ('YES', 'IN', 'OUT' etc.) are not currently translatable.
 Please leave these in English in your translations.